sbranse/BRFSS/README.md

 The health data files (2011-2014.rds and 2015-2018.rds) are a collection of phone polls from the Behavioral Risk Factor Surveillance System.
 Each row represents a voluntary participant in the phone poll that asked an upwards of 450 questions.
 The participant could end the call at any time or opt out of a question.
 These files are filtered to only look at the columns of interest.

 Statistical tests are in stats jupyter notebook.
-A summary of the results are detailed in _
+A summary of the results are detailed in the results pdf.

 —————————————————————————————————————————————
 Variable naming conventions: